Gluten-Free Chicken Noodle Soup

 Instructions

-• Heat a large dutch oven over medium high heat.
-Add olive oil and let heat for 1-2 minutes.
+• Heat a large dutch oven over medium-high heat.
+Add 1 tablespoon extra-virgin olive oil and let heat for 1-2 minutes.

-• Add the diced onion, carrots and celery to the dutch oven.
+• Add 1 cup diced yellow onion, ½ cup sliced carrots, and ½ cup sliced celery.
 Cook for 5-6 minutes, until the vegetables are softened and the onion is translucent.

-• Add the minced garlic and cook for an additional 1-2 minutes.
+• Add 3 cloves garlic and cook for an additional 1-2 minutes, stirring so it doesn't burn.

-• Place the raw chicken into the dutch oven, making sure they are submerged completely.
-Bring the soup to a boil and then cover with a lid and let simmer for 20-30 minutes, until the chicken is cooked through and reaches an internal temperature of 165F.
+• Add 1.5 lbs boneless skinless chicken thighs or breasts to the pot, making sure they're fully submerged.
+Bring to a boil, then cover and reduce to a simmer for 20-30 minutes, until the chicken reaches an internal temperature of 165°F.

-• Remove the cooked chicken from the dutch oven.
-Shred the chicken with a fork.
-Place the chicken meat back into the soup.
+• Remove the chicken from the pot and shred with two forks.
+Add the shredded chicken back to the soup.

 Notes